 Or ask us how you can get involved and support the fight against cancer.
 Some of the topics we can assist with include:

 For medical questions, we encourage you to review our information with your doctor.

 Several types of treatment can be used to remove or destroy basal cell skin cancers.
 The options depend on factors such as the tumor size and location, and a person’s age, general health, and preferences.
 These cancers very rarely spread to other parts of the body, although they can grow into nearby tissues if not treated.

-All of the treatments listed here can be effective.
+All of the treatments listed here can be effective when used in appropriate situations.
 The chance of the cancer coming back (recurring) ranges from less than 5% after Mohs surgery to up to 15% or higher after some of the others, but this depends on the size of the tumor.
 Small tumors are less likely to recur than larger ones.
 Even if a tumor does recur, it can often still be treated effectively.

 Different types of surgery can be used to treat basal cell cancers.